China Is Genetically Engineering Monkeys With Brain Disorders

 But how applicable are these results to humans?
 Rodents don’t have a full prefrontal cortex—the area of the brain considered the seat of personality, decision-making, and higher cognitive function.
 And they don’t socialize the way humans do.
 Avoidance of eye contact, for instance, is a classic sign of autism in humans, but eye contact is physically impossible even in healthy mice.
 “Their eyes are on the side of their head!” says Feng.
 Autism researchers have become increasingly skeptical of mouse models.

-In search of a more humanlike model for his autism research, Feng set about creating Shank3 knockout monkeys.
+In search of a more humanlike model for his autism research, Feng set finding Chinese collaborators to create Shank3 knockout monkeys.
 The goal was not to make a monkey with autism, per se, but one with enough symptoms to elucidate the brain structures that cause them and test drugs that could alleviate them.
 If his Shank3 project worked, Feng wanted to study psychiatric disorders like OCD and schizophrenia in monkeys, too.
 He told me that a close friend of his had become schizophrenic in college and committed suicide—a tragedy that he kept turning over in his mind.
 How could things in the brain go so horribly awry?
 This basic question had animated his research into brain disorders for three decades, and he thought monkeys might finally unlock some of the answers.

 At MIT, Feng’s lab worked on genetically engineering a monkey species called marmosets, which are very small and genuinely bizarre-looking.
 They are cheaper to keep due to their size, but they are a relatively new lab animal, and they can be difficult to train on lab tasks.
 For this reason, Feng also wanted to study Shank3 on macaques in China.
 Scientists have been cataloging the social behavior of macaques for decades, making it an obvious model for studies of disorders like autism that have a strong social component.
 Macaques are also more closely related to humans than marmosets, making their brains a better stand-in for those of humans.